Photo: Ekaterina Lukoshkova

 Dim

 Dim is a work for three dancers.
-A realm of numbness steers their relations and pathways, where care, violence, indifference, boundlessness and desire quiver in an uneven path.
+A state of numbness steers their relationships and pathways, where care, violence, indifference, boundlessness, and desire tremble on an uneven path.

 Dim premiered on February 6th 2025 at MDT in Stockholm.